43 Years of Enriching our Community through the Performing Arts.

 Produced by special arrangement with Playscripts, inc. (www.playscripts.com)

-Now and then is a heartfelt romantic comedy about the costs of the choices we make, and the people who make them with us.
+Now and Then is heartfelt romantic comedy about the costs of the choices we make, and the people who make them with us.

 Play By: Neil Simon